ethereum/esp-website/src/pages/rollup-grants/en.md

 ## Next steps and support {#Next-steps-and-support}

-Use the form above to submit your proposal.

 For any general support questions about your submission, please email rollupgrants@ethereum.org.

 For technical questions about rollups, ideas or direction for proposals, and all things rollups, we invite you to join the [EthereumRollupGrants](https://t.me/EthereumRollupGrants) telegram channel.